This post looks at tag questions and how to use them correctly.

 This variation is hoping that you could start on Monday, but realises that it is unlikely.

-As you may have noticed, the statement can be negative, with a positive tag question – it isn’t limited to positive statements with negative tags.
+As previously mentioned, the statement can be negative, with a positive tag question – it isn’t limited to positive statements with negative tags.

 Tag questions are a common part of the English language and when used correctly, can make your language appear more natural and fluent.